All Episodes

 And I don't know.

-I was listening to the Kill Tony and I thought, like, I have a lot of complaints about this, but who cares?
+I was listening to the Kill Tony, and I thought, like, I have a lot of complaints about this, but who cares?

 jordan holmes

-Listening and criticizing a podcast that's about listening and criticizing comedians is open mic comedians is just a waste of everyone's time.
+Yeah, I kind of feel like maybe listening and criticizing a podcast that's about listening and criticizing comedians is open mic comedians is just a waste of everyone's time.

 dan friesen